DevVj-1/Sub-Ringan-Framework/README.md

 ```
 Install it from: https://github.com/tomnomnom/waybackurls
 ```
-> gxss: A tool for finding XSS vulnerabilities.
+> gxss: A tool for finding reflected parameters.
 ```
 Install it from: https://github.com/KathanP19/Gxss
 ```